 - Remove the tortilla from the griddle and wrap and stack the freshly griddle tortillas in a clean kitchen towel.
 Keep warm to serve.

-- Store uneaten tortillas in a airtight plastic bag.
+- Store uneaten tortillas in an airtight plastic bag.
 Store at room temperature for up to 3 days.

 Reheating the Flour Tortillas

-- Tortilla are best reheated over a medium gas flame on your stove top.
+- The tortillas are best reheated over a medium gas flame on your stove top.

-- Heating and flipping each side until the tortilla become soft and hot.
+- Heating and flipping each side until the tortilla becomes soft and hot.
 A few areas might get dark brown blisters this is desired when reheating.

 This is a perfectly executed recipe.
 I’ve been a professional cook as well as a sous and exec chef for well over a decade at world class restaurants, and seeing a concisely written recipe is refreshing.
 Thank you for doing what you do.